 - Reinstall a software package

-In this article, we will explain how to use the apt-get utility in order to perform the above-listed operations.
+In this tutorial, I’ll show you how to use the apt-get tool to complete the abovementioned tasks.

 Update the Package Repositories with apt

-A repository is a list of available software packages in a given snapshot in time.
-Since the packages in this list are sometimes added, removed and updated, you need to update your system repositories from time to time.
-This will enable you to have an updated list of all the available software packages of the repository.
+A repository is a catalog of software programs available at a particular time.
+Because the packages in this list are added, deleted, and changed regularly, you should keep your system repositories up to date.
+This gives you an up-to-date list of all software packages available in the repository.

-It is best to update the repositories before installing a new software by running the following command as root:
+Before you install new software, you should update the repositories by running the following command as root:

 Now your system repositories are in-line with those on the Internet.